-You can capture the images neccessary to create a stop motion video.
-ControlMyNikon does not compile the captured images into a video, however.
+You can capture the images necessary to create a stop motion video.
+ControlMyNikon does not compile the captured images into a video.

 - Set up the Folder and File-naming settings in the body tab.

 - If you plan on saving scenes to different folders, consider creating a profile per scene which contains the folder and filename settings.